rohitg9b/DevOps2022/Foundation/readme.md

 * How long it will take
 * How many developers we need

 Waterfall attempts to answer these questions and _lock them down_ near the beginning of the project.
-Then it takes a _work of congress_ to change courses midstream.

 The reason that these assumptions don't hold for most Software Development projects is because the software industry is *highly volatile*.

 * Markets change